sparrowcode/PermissionsKit/README.md

 ## Good Practices

-I recommend show the all list of permissions, even if some of them are allowed.
+I recommend that you show the user all of the permission options, even if some of them are already allowed.
 But if you want to request only none-allowed permissions, use this code:

 ```swift
 let controller = SPPermissions.list([.notification, .reminders].filter { !$0.isAuthorized } )
 controller.present(on: self)
 ```

-A good way to check or need to show a dialog, check or all permissions are received:
+A good way to check for the need to show a dialog: check that all permissions are currently authorized by the user:

 ```swift
 let permissions = [.notification, .reminders].filter { !$0.isAuthorized }